The California Agricultural Mediation Program

 The California Agricultural Mediation Program (CALAMP) is the official United States Department of Agriculture certified agricultural mediation program for California.
 CALAMP’s services are free to the agricultural community on many issues.
-Mediation is a way to resolve disputes using an impartial person to assist parties negotiate their differences.
-For additional background information about mediation, click here or watch the video to the right.
+Mediation is a way to resolve disputes using an impartial person to assist parties in negotiating their differences.

 The California Agricultural Mediation Program provides free mediation services to the agricultural community on many issues.
 Mediation is an informal and fast way to resolve problems and I encourage you to contact them if you need assistance.
 The program is certified by CDFA and USDA.